The Editorial Team

 Biography

 Sarah Papagiorcopulo is a qualified and registered physiotherapist in both Malta and the United Kingdom.
 She graduated with a Bachelor of Science (Honours) degree in Physiotherapy at the University of Malta in 2019.
 During her training, Sarah gained experience in several areas of physiotherapy and also spent some time training in the Netherlands, at the UMCU Hospital in Utrecht.
 Sarah has worked for both the Maltese and UK NHS, and is currently based in Liverpool.
 She is very proactive in her career, always striving to better her knowledge and skills in her area of work.
-In fact, Sarah quickly became involved in the POGP Journal Subcommittee, acting as the Social Media Officer and News Editor.
+In fact, Sarah quickly became involved in the POGP Journal Committee, acting as the Social Media Officer and formely acting as the News Editor too.
 Sarah is very passionate about and has always had a special interest in Women’s and Pelvic Health.
 She is fully focussed on continuing to develop her skills, and bringing to light the important and beneficial role of physiotherapy within this field.

 Research Reviews Editor